skhiearth/leetcode-problems/README.md

 # leetcode-problems
-Solutions of Leetcode problems, grouped according to difficulty.
+Solutions of Leetcode problems, grouped according to challenge type and difficulty.